GlacierMIP/GlacierMIP3/GlacierMIP3_protocol.md

 For each of the 8 time periods considered (1851-1870, 1901-1920, 1951-1970, 1995-2014, 2021-2040, 2041-2060, 2061-2080, 2081-2100), the order in which the calendar years are shuffled is imposed and needs to be read from the [shuffling/shuffled_years_GlacierMIP3.csv](shuffling/shuffled_years_GlacierMIP3.csv) file.

 These timeseries are used by the modelling groups to generate the GCM timeseries at the glacier locations for their models.
-That means you have to shuffle the provided climate data yourself using the given calendar year order of the [shuffling/shuffled_years_GlacierMIP3.csv](shuffling/shuffled_years_GlacierMIP3.csv) file. **As a check** (to make sure that all participants agree on how to generate the timeseries),  we provide two sample timeseries in  [shuffling/test_shuffling](shuffling/test_shuffling) folder for two glaciers (Hintereisferner in Austria and Glaciar Shallap in Peru).
+This means that you have to shuffle the provided climate data yourself using the given calendar year order of the [shuffling/shuffled_years_GlacierMIP3.csv](shuffling/shuffled_years_GlacierMIP3.csv) file. **As a check** (to make sure that all participants agree on how to generate the timeseries),  we provide two sample timeseries in  [shuffling/test_shuffling](shuffling/test_shuffling) folder for two glaciers (Hintereisferner in Austria and Glaciar Shallap in Peru).
 Additionally, the [python](shuffling/shuffling_workflow_python.ipynb) and [MATLAB](shuffling/shuffling_workflow_matlab.m) codes that were used to generate these test time series are provided as a template for your own data ingestion code.

 <a id="table-2"></a>